brsr/antitile/docs/conway.rst

 specifically, given a Conway operator `y`, if `g` is even, then `y = xj` for an alternating or Conway operator `x`: if `g` is odd, then `y = $xj` for (at least) two alternating operators `x` corresponding to splitting the edge with a vertex or replacing an edge with a digon.
-(Even though it can be reduced further, the Conway operator form is usually preferable because including all those `$` and `j` operators would get tedious.)
+(Even though it can be reduced further in a larger set of operators, the Conway operator form is usually preferable because including all those `$` and `j` operators would get tedious.)
 Corresponding to the pre-zero and pre-one nomenclature, an alternating operator `x` may be named "pre-(Name)" where (Name) is the name of `y`.